Hergé's Adventures of Tintin: Background: Creation of Belvision and the first two adventures

 King Ottokar’s Sceptre had 8 episodes of thirteen minutes, while The Broken Ear had 7 episodes.
 They were broadcast on RTF.
 ‘King Ottokar’s Sceptre’ aired from 28 November 1957 to 15 January 1958 on each Thursday.
 ‘The Broken Ear’ aired from 4 July 1959 to 15 August 1959 on each Saturday.
 In these two series, everything is done in semi-animation mode with a majority of still images and a few rare character movements.
 Only the episodes of The Broken Ear have a little more animation.
 Hergé finally got more involved than expected in the scripts and the drawings.
 Some of the boxes of the comics had undergone some small alterations as well as totally new images, notably in The Broken Ear.
-Likewise, the scenario has sometimes been changed.
+Likewise, the script has sometimes been changed.
 For example, at the beginning of ‘King Ottokar's Sceptre’ (episode 1), in the Syldavian restaurant "Klow", Tintin does not ask to go to the toilet but asks to phone.
 These visual and oral changes were deemed necessary to make the whole thing more captivating for viewers.

-The French voice cast included Georges Poujouly as Tintin, this being his first voiceover role, later voicing the French dub of the 1978 Lord of the Rings film.
-The English dub cast included voiceover legend Peter Hawkins for 12 episodes.
+Jean Nohain narrated the episodes and voiced all the characters.
+The BBC created UK dubs of King Ottokar's Sceptre with Gerald Campion voicing Tintin, and The Broken Ear, where Peter Hawkins voiced all the characters.

 On the advice of R.T.F., the production was entrusted to Anne-Marie Ullmann, who was prohibited from retouching the drawings provided by Studios Hergé.
 This refusal resulted in laborious animation and frozen characters.
 The result disappointed RTF, which terminated its association with Belvision, along with Van Milleghem.

 Hiatus and new adventures

 Leblanc then hired Ray Goossens, a professional from cartoon advertising, recommended to him by Van Milleghem.

 Under the leadership of Goossens, Belvision renounced 16 mm in black and white, and equipped itself for 35 mm in color.
-They went from semi-animation to “full animation” by using the system of layers with pins and the tracing of images on cellos.
+They went from semi-animation to "full animation" thanks to the studio of Larry Harmon; using the system of layers with pins and the tracing of images on cels.

-In 1960, Raymond Leblanc managed to involve Télé-Hachette, the subsidiary of the French publisher, in his film projects on Tintin.
-The goal is to produce five useful minutes per week.
-This is how Belvision attracted from 20 to 120 people in a few weeks.
+In 1960, Leblanc managed to involve Télé-Hachette, the subsidiary of the French publisher, in his film projects about Tintin.
+The goal was to produce five useful minutes per week, which is how Belvision attracted from 20 to 120 people in a few weeks.

-Hergé participates more in the development process, and supervises a lot of meetings between his collaborators (Bob De Moor and Jacques Martin) and those of Belvision.
+Hergé participated more in the development process, and supervised a lot of meetings between his collaborators (Bob De Moor and Jacques Martin) and those of Belvision.

+The French version starred Georges Poujouly as Tintin and Jean Clarieux as Captain Haddock.
+In the US dubbed version, Harmon and Dallas McKennon both voiced Tintin, with Paul Frees as Captain Haddock.

 Hergé’s Adventures of Tintin, which was directed by Ray Goossens and produced by Belvision and Télé-Hachette between 1959 and 1964, can be considered as the first real cartoon adaptation of the Adventures of Tintin.

-It brings together 8 stories of Tintin.
+It brings together eight stories of Tintin.